 Construction in progress includes capitalized interest costs of \$5,194 and \$2,567 for the years ended December 31, 2006 and 2005, respectively, in connection with the construction of assets.
 Additionally, Construction in progress includes \$756 and \$843 that is included in Accounts payable as of December 31, 2006 and December 31, 2005, respectively.
 These amounts have been excluded from Cash flows from investing activities in the Consolidated Statements of Cash Flows.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED) (In thousands, except per share amounts)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED)

 (4) Long-term Debt

 (a) Long-term Debt-Long-term debt for the Company consisted of the following: